beaverbuilder/documentation/docs/beaver-builder/layouts/responsive-design/responsive-columns.md

 title: Responsive columns
 sidebar_label: Responsive columns
 ---
-Columns in layouts can become quite complex, with multiple column groups in rows, nested columns, and multiple modules in a single column group.
+Columns in layouts can become quite complex, with multiple column groups in rows, child columns, and multiple modules in a single column group.
 For an overview of columns with many visual examples, see the the [column layouts overview](/beaver-builder/layouts/columns/column-layouts-overview.md).

 Here's a complex example of column stacking.
 This example shows a single row with two column groups.
-The first column group has two columns, left and right, with nested columns in both.
-The second column group has two modules and a nested column group.
+The first column group has two columns, left and right, with child columns in both.
+The second column group has two modules and a child column group.
 The main columns have a light gray background.
-The nested columns have a dark gray background.
+The child columns have a dark gray background.

 As screen size decreases, column and module stacking occurs left to right, top to bottom, first within each column, then across columns in the same group, then across column groups: